Frosteus/Wolf3D/README.md

  - end game and win game screen;
  - dynamic map change event;
  - etc...

  However, this project is lack of:
  - enough gameplay to be interesting :(
  - enemy sprites and system;
  - interesting level design;
- - floor and sky was removed due to my bad optimisation of ray-casting on them :( Hope i will return to this project and will improve it to upper lvl.
+ - floor and sky was removed due to my bad optimisation of ray-casting on them :(

+ Hope someday i will return to this project and will improve it to next lvl.